Streaming data

 -

-Merge: this is best suited to data that is updated over time, for example, Customers.
+Apply changes: this is best suited to data that is updated over time, for example, Customers.
+Updates existing records and inserts new records based on key fields.
+You will need to specify the key fields later when defining the task.

 -